Skip to Content

 Advantages - Helps by paying money in a lump sum which you can use to cover the costs of care, rehabilitation, loan repayments and future costs involved with day-to-day living expenses.

-Pays a benefit if you’re medically certified as likely to die within 24 months—applies if you have either life cover or TPD.
+Pays you an advancement if you’re medically certified as likely to die within 24 months—applies if you have either life cover or TPD.

 Advantages - Helps to ease some of the financial stress on your loved ones by providing money in a lump sum which you can use to help with medical treatment and future support for your family.